-I am a PR trainer, lecturer, writer, business mentor, media relations expert and food PR.
+I am a PR trainer, lecturer, writer, business mentor, media relations expert and food/well-being PR.
 My time is split between helping others develop their PR and communications skills and managing the PR of clients that I serve.

 I feel very lucky.
 I love what I do.
 I work hard.
 I get results, I meet lots of bright people, many of them rising PR stars and I am always learning.